Weapon of Choice (song): Music video

 The music video was filmed in the lobby of the Marriott Hotel (now the L.A.
 Grand Hotel Downtown) in Los Angeles in December 2000.
 Directed by Spike Jonze, it features actor Christopher Walken, who trained as a dancer in musical theatre before his acting career.
 Walken had asked Jonze to film his dancing, and Jonze suggested that he participate in the video.
-Fatboy Slim had originally been scheduled to have a cameo in the video, replacing Walken in the harness shots, but was unavailable that weekend because his wife was giving birth.
+Fatboy Slim had originally been scheduled to have a cameo in the video, replacing Walken in the harness shots, but was unavailable that weekend because his wife, Zoe Ball, was giving birth.

-In the video, Walken is relaxing in a chair in a deserted hotel lobby, when he hears the song being played from a cleaning cart nearby.
-He begins to dance around the hotel, then gets in an elevator, leaps off the balcony, and flies around the mezzanine before returning to the chair and sitting back down.
+In the video, Walken is relaxing in a chair in a deserted hotel lobby when he hears the song being played from a radio on a cleaning cart nearby.
+He begins to dance around the hotel before getting in an elevator, leaping off the balcony, and flying around the mezzanine.
+At the end, he returns to the chair and sits back down.

 The "Weapon of Choice" video won six awards at the 2001 MTV Video Music Awards.
 Walken was awarded one of MTV's "Moonmen" for Best Choreography.
-The clip was also ranked number one in a list of the top 100 videos of all time by VH1 in April 2002 compiled from a music industry survey.
+The clip was also ranked number one on a list of the top 100 videos of all time by VH1 in April 2002 compiled from a music industry survey.
 The Swedish actor Mikael Persbrandt has also danced in a version of the video directed by Malik Bendjelloul.
 In 2012, British comedian and presenter Rowland Rivron also won charity TV show Let's Dance for Sport Relief with his reenactment of the video's choreography.
+In 2025, the music video was once again referenced in a promo for an episode of Saturday Night Live that featured that week's host, Glen Powell, reenacting the video's choreography in Studio 8H, only to accidentally break his neck and get sent to the hospital.

 Walken has cited admiration for Jonze as one of his main reasons for appearing in the video, which he also welcomed as a chance to do "something different".
 He also noted that as a trained tap dancer, dancing to electronic music suited him well.

-The video was remastered to 4K in 2021.
+The music video enjoyed a resurgence in popularity in the 2020s following the announcement of Walken's casting as Shaddam IV in Dune: Part Two.
+The song prominently features lyrics that reference Dune, though it had no impact on Walken's casting.
+In an interview with GQ, Walken stated that he had not been aware of the connection between the song and Dune prior to appearing in the film.